amandatell/Mastermind/README.md

 # Mastermind

-A simple standard Mastermind game built in WPF.
+A simple standard Mastermind game built in WPF with a simple database.